Nareshix/rsql/lazysql/README.md

 ### False positives during compile time checks

 - I tried my best to support as many sql and sqlite-specific queries as possible.

+-  This isnt naturally easy in sqlite as they dont provide any api to give us type inference and schema awareness validation.

-In the extremely rare case of a False positives (valid SQL syntax **fails** or type inference **incorrectly fails**), you can fall back to the `sql_runtime!` macro.
+- In the extremely rare case of a False positives (valid SQL syntax **fails** or type inference **incorrectly fails**), you can fall back to the `sql_runtime!` macro.
 Would appreciate it if you could open an issue as well.

 ### Cannot type cast as Boolean